GNATN/ONOD/README.md

 ### Features

-- [x] **Bootstrap 3.0 migration**
+- [x] **Bootstrap 3.0**
 In this feature, we have moved completely over to the new bootstrap 3.0, and with it formalized the layout.
+Bootstrap 3.0 give ONOD visualization features, such as graphs, tool tips and dynamic tab toggeling.

+All pages on the ONOD utilize Bootstrap 3.0 for a streamlined, more appaling user interface.
 ![bt3 0](https://f.cloud.github.com/assets/5070464/1187716/89906304-2394-11e3-8d4b-41dca1158303.PNG)
 <p align="center">
  <img src="https://f.cloud.github.com/assets/5070464/1187771/1c402308-2398-11e3-9c60-0fb8233c8392.PNG"/>